 Source: Field survey, 2025.

 Note: Matching was performed using the nearest neighbor method (1:1) with a caliper of 0.05.
 Covariate balance between groups after matching was verified (all standardized differences < 0.1).
 ATT represents the average difference in outcome between rice farmers who are credit beneficiaries and statistically similar non-beneficiaries.

-3.6.
+Sensitivity analysis using alternative matching algorithms (radius matching with caliper 0.01 and kernel matching) produced consistent ATT estimates (ranging from 0.351 to 0.398), confirming the robustness of the results to different matching specifications.

+3.7.
 Analysis of Effect Heterogeneity